Silky Smooth Chocolate Buttercream Frosting

 How to make Chocolate Buttercream Frosting!

-2. Add melted chocolate
+• Add the melted chocolate to the frosting.

 • Make sure you scrape down the bowl with every ingredient added to the bowl to make sure everything is mixing properly.